ABOUT STRESA

 If you have an extra day

-If you have a spare day, both Verbania and Laveno are well worth the trip — reachable by ferry or car.
+If you have a spare day, both Verbania and Laveno are well worth the trip (reachable by ferry and car).
 Verbania is a larger town with a lovely waterfront; don’t miss Ristorante Caffè delle Rose Bistrot or the long-standing Ristorante Milano for lunch or dinner.
 Laveno is a quieter, characterful little town on the Lombardy shore — a lovely contrast to Stresa and easy to explore on foot.